walkabilly/chep801_usask/Data Work/Week6_data_work_R.md

 ```

-We need to create a data frame with the three varaibles before running the model
+We need to create a data frame with the three variables before running the model

 ```r
 myData <- data.frame(Y, A, L)